mgottsacker34/VC-Drone/notes.md

 ##### [DroneKit](http://python.dronekit.io/develop)

 Current setup: DroneKit runs on a Raspberry Pi onboard the drone itself.
-The RPis communicates with the Pixhawk flight controller using the MAVLink protocol over a serial connection (Pixhawk's TELEM2 port <--> RPi's Ground, TX and RX pins), which is [this configuration](http://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html).
+The RPi communicates with the Pixhawk flight controller using the MAVLink protocol over a serial connection (Pixhawk's TELEM2 port <--> RPi's Ground, TX and RX pins), which is [this configuration](http://ardupilot.org/dev/docs/raspberry-pi-via-mavlink.html).

   - process to communicate from ground to RPi: SSH, type in commands.